DESU-CLUB/discord-whisper/README.md

 ## Feedback and Support

 If you encounter any issues, have suggestions, or need support, please open an issue at  the Discord-Whisper GitHub repository [here](https://github.com/DESU-CLUB/discord-whisper)

+## Credits
+Credits to OpenAI for their Whisper model, and pycord for voice channel recording capabilities.

 ## Conclusion